Introducing Postman Security Scans

 Postman is committed to providing users with the right tools to empower API development—and this includes efforts to make them aware of potential ways attackers can gain unwarranted access to APIs and services that we depend on.

-To help better secure users, Postman has now added a token scanner.
+To help better secure users, Postman has now added a Postman Security Scanner.
 With this new feature, a security scan is triggered whenever you do any of the following:

 • Author new documentation for a Postman Collection and make it public